2024–present Serbian anti-corruption protests: Reinforcements sent to "Students 2.0"

-On 13 March, President Vučić asked the pro-government "Students 2.0" encampment in Pioneers Park to temporarily withdraw ahead of the protest in front of the National Assembly on 15 March.
+On 13 March, President Vučić asked the pro-government Students 2.0 encampment in Pioneers Park to temporarily withdraw ahead of the protest in front of the National Assembly on 15 March.
 That same day, a group of about a hundred people, most of whom belonged to the Movement of Socialists, blocked the entrance to the office of the news channel N1.
-In a parliamentary session, Aleksandar Vulin, an ally of Vučić, confirmed that he organized the blockade, which lasted for several hours, and added that "it won't be difficult for them to come again."
+In a parliamentary session, Aleksandar Vulin, an ally of Vučić, confirmed that he had organized the blockade, which lasted for several hours.
+He added that "it won't be difficult for them to come again."
 Students travelling to Belgrade on foot from across the country continued their marches.

 On 14 March, in the early morning around 150 tractors, most of them without a licence plate, surrounded the Pionirski Park where the "Students 2.0" are located.
 At the same time, the National Assembly was closed until 17 March due to "safety reasons".
 In the morning of the same day, all trains were cancelled due to a "bomb threat".
-The European Public Prosecutor's Office (EPPO), led by Laura Codruța Kövesi, announced that it is investigating potential misuse of EU IPA funds in regards to the Novi Sad train station.
+The European Public Prosecutor's Office (EPPO), led by Laura Codruța Kövesi, announced that it is investigating potential misuse of EU IPA funds regarding the Novi Sad train station.
 In the evening, most of the students and citizens finished their marches and arrived in Belgrade.
 According to the MUP, the arrival of the students was attended by 31,000 people.
 UN Human Rights Office spokesperson Jeremy Laurence urged the authorities to allow the protest to take place without unwarranted interference.